MeganMFisher/material-ui-demo/README.md

 ```

+  - **Label:** Label for the button.

+  - **Primary:** 	If true, colors button according to primaryTextColor from the Theme.

+  - **KeyboardFocused:** Force the user to use one of the actions in the Dialog.
+Clicking outside the Dialog will not trigger the onRequestClose.

 You should now have a working dialog modal component that you can import and inject into your app.js

 ```